Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation The elongated and slender processes of the neurons are the nerve fibres.
+The elongated and slender processes of the neurons are the nerve fibres.
 Each neuron consists of a cell body or cyton with nucleus and cytoplasm.
 The dendrons are short and highly branched protoplasmic processes of cyton.
 The axon is a single, long fibre like process that develops from the cyton and ends up with fine terminal branches.
-Incorrect

-Explanation The elongated and slender processes of the neurons are the nerve fibres.
+The elongated and slender processes of the neurons are the nerve fibres.
 Each neuron consists of a cell body or cyton with nucleus and cytoplasm.
 The dendrons are short and highly branched protoplasmic processes of cyton.
 The axon is a single, long fibre like process that develops from the cyton and ends up with fine terminal branches.

 -

-Question 87 of 12187.
-Question87. ______ cells last a life time but once dead are not replaced. - Cells of the eye lens
+87. ______ cells last a life time but once dead are not replaced.

 - Nerve cells of cerebral cortex